Rakiura National Park, Stewart Island. It’s a beauty.

 Not so many do the Southern Circuit and if they stay at Doughboy there’s a good chance air transportation is involved.

-The track up Adams Hill is what you hoped the North-west Circuit could be, evenly graded, mostly, through rimu, kamahi and miro forest with a fair sprinkling of rata and totara, easy enough to plod on or take a break on a mossy pozzy, to, err, listen to the birds in this direct sunlight.
+The track up Adams Hill is what you hoped the North West Circuit could be, evenly graded, mostly, through rimu, kamahi, and miro forest with a fair sprinkling of rata and totara, easy enough to plod on or take a break on the moss to listen to the birds in the direct sunlight.
 The track itself is not hacked up, too much, by marching feet.

-At the top there’s a huge payoff for effort expended, views all the way back to Codfish Island/Whenua Hou, strange to look back to those distant hills near Big Hellfire Hut, it was like only 30 hours ago I was sitting up there contemplating this point in hazy indistinctness, then around to the Ernest Islands that protect the southern section of Mason Bay, over to the trackless Tin Range to the south and around to the western slopes of Mt Rakeahua.
+At the top there’s a huge payoff for the effort expended, views all the way back to Codfish Island/Whenua Hou.
+Strange to look back to those distant hills near Big Hellfire Hut, it was like only 30 hours ago I was sitting up there contemplating this point in hazy indistinctness, then around to the Ernest Islands that protect the southern section of Mason Bay, over to the trackless Tin Range to the south and around to the western slopes of Mt Rakeahua.

-Over the other side, the southern slopes, the first 40% of the descent becomes a test both physically and mentally.
-Swinging on the shrubbery, standing on slithery, slippery tree roots and not always successfully avoiding the deep morass that for some reason is here labelled “track”.
-It’s a very shady south side of the hill, the route plunges straight down the slope but for some reason the thin porridge of a liquid is retained on said slope.
-Eventually there’s a sidle around to a ridge, and, voila, back on a beaut, if steepish track devoid of rotting vegetative soup.
+On the other side, on the southern slopes, the first 40% of the descent becomes a test both physically and mentally.
+Swinging on the shrubbery, standing on slithery, slippery tree roots, and not always successfully avoiding the deep morass that for some reason is here labelled “track”.
+It’s a very shady south side of the hill, the route plunges straight down the slope but for some reason, the thin porridge of a liquid is retained on the said slope.
+Eventually, there’s a sidle around to a ridge, and, voila, back on a beaut, if steepish track devoid of rotting vegetative soup.

-And you pop out onto a long, lonely beach that has had its share of visitor over the years, Maori paddled down here on their way to the tiwi islands, looking for muttonbirds, 200 years ago sealers stayed in the cave but tonight it seems I’m the only Homo sapiens present.
+And you pop out onto a long, lonely beach that has had its share of visitors over the years, Maori paddled down here on their way to the Tiwi Islands, looking for muttonbirds.
+200 years ago sealers stayed in the cave but tonight it seems I’m the only Homo sapiens present.

 Still no cloud in the sky, Paradise indeed.